From Glass Onion: A Knives Out Mystery (2022) to Almost Famous (2000), here are the best Kate Hudson movies/performances, ranked.

 The word ‘groupies’ carried a strong negative connotation in the rock n’ roll music scene.
 In fact, Kate’s Penny Laneaddresses this earlier in the narrative, “We don’t have intercourse with these guys.
 We support the music.
 We inspire the music.
 We’re here because of the music!”

 Almost Famous has plenty of lyrical shots which focus on Kate’s radiant face, particularly the moment when Penny twirls around the empty stage.
 But both Cameron and Kate also often hint at Penny’s darker emotions and inner turmoil.
 Look out for the scene when Kate’s Penny wipes away a tear before forcing a smile.
 Kate’s role initially went to Sarah Polley.
 But when she backed out, Kate implored Cameron to audition for the role.
 The director was instantly impressed by the 21-year old actress.
 Kate was already cast to play a minor role as William’s sister (the role later went to Zoey Deschanel).

 There we are!
 These are some of the best Kate Hudson movies.
 She was often ill-served by films that limited her role only as a charming screen presence.
 And the actress didn’t get much critical attention when she played against type.
-The recent example was Kate Hudson’s TV show Truth Be Told, where there was some depth to her performance.
+Cue Kate Hudson’s TV show Truth Be Told.
 Nevertheless, the season suffered from convoluted writing.
 Kate Hudson deserves better, richer roles that don’t solely rely on her comic flair and cuteness.

 She’ll next be seen in the indie drama A Little White Lie, co-starring with Michael Shannon and Zach Braff, where she plays Simone, an academic programmer trying to save a school’s literary festival.